-An application of shredded hardwood bark mulch around your trees and shrubs creates numerous benefits.
+An application of shredded hardwood mulch around your trees and shrubs creates numerous benefits.
 Mulch conserves moisture in the soil and helps to lessen temperature fluctuations, thus protecting and nurturing the roots.
-It also serves as a light barrier to open soil, aiding in the prevention of weed seed germination.
+It also serves as a light barrier to open soil, aiding in the prevention of weed-seed germination.
 A ring of mulch around the base of your trees makes it unnecessary to mow against the tree trunk, preventing bark damage.
-The mulch should be applied to form a saucer around the tree with the mulch being thick (3”-4”) at the edge of the ring and thin (1/2”-1”) next to the trunk.
+The mulch should be applied to form a saucer around the tree with the mulch being about 2–3 inches thick at the edge of the ring and 1/2–1 inch thick closer to the trunk.
 Correct mulching does not include piling mulch directly up against the trunk as is commonly seen.
 This only promotes certain insect and disease problems.

 - Erosion Control

-Non-toxic and adds nutrients to soil through decomposition.
+It’s non-toxic and adds nutrients to the soil through decomposition